-Doorways within the accessible path of travel are generally provided with adequate circulation areas for compliance.
+Doorways within the accessible path of travel achieve the required circulation areas.

-7.4 Hearing Augmentation
+9.4 Hearing Augmentation at Service Counters

-For buildings that are required to be accessible, the BCA (Clause D4D8) requires hearing augmentation systems within auditoriums, meeting rooms and the like where an inbuilt amplification system, other than the one used for emergency warning is installed.
-The following systems can be used:
+For buildings that are required to be accessible, the BCA (Clause D4D8) requires hearing augmentation systems at service counters where the user is screened from the service provider.
+We note that this may not be relevant to this project.